Ghislaine Maxwell’s family launch appeal after sex abuse verdict

 While the “horrific abuse” was going on, the jury was told how the defendant lived a “life of luxury” – with the prosecution describing the trafficking as a “means to support her lifestyle”.

-The jury accepted the prosecution’s case that Maxwell and Epstein’s youngest victim, who was 14 when she was “recruited”, did not know that “this man and woman were predators”.
+With the fortune he made from his financial dealings, Epstein and Maxwell lived a life of luxury jetting around the world and living at the millionaire’s many properties around the world while bragging about being friends with high-profile figures, including former US president Donald Trump.

+Maxwell’s friends also included royalty.
+She had known the Duke of York since her days at university and introduced Andrew to Epstein.

-Maxwell was found not guilty of enticing a minor to engage in illegal sex acts – which alleged the defendant coerced one of the accusers, who testified under the pseudonym “Jane”, to travel from Florida to Manhattan so that Epstein could have sex with her.
+Maxwell was found not guilty of enticing a minor to engage in illegal sex acts – which alleged the defendant coerced “Jane”, to travel from Florida to Manhattan so that Epstein could have sex with her.

-Jane told jurors that as well as luring her to an orgy at the age of 14, Maxwell and Epstein would fondle each other and giggle in front of her.

-She also said Epstein would use sex toys on her “even though it hurt” and did not tell anyone about the abuse because she was “terrified” and “felt gross and ashamed”.

-Maxwell’s trial also heard how she told another accuser, who testified under the pseudonym “Carolyn”, that she had a “great body for Epstein and his friends”.
+The trial also heard how she told Carolyn that she had a “great body for Epstein and his friends”.

-Carolyn said the defendant had touched her breasts in Epstein’s massage room before telling her she had a “great body type”.

 Jurors also heard how Carolyn had been introduced to Epstein and Maxwell through Duke of York accuser Virginia Roberts also known as Virginia Giuffre, and that she had been in the same room while Epstein and Ms Roberts had sex.

-Ms Farmer said the defendant encouraged her to have a massage after teaching her how to rub Epstein’s feet at the age of 16.

-Maxwell’s defence counsel had attempted to distance her from Epstein, but a series of photographs showed the close relationship the pair had.
+Maxwell’s defence counsel had attempted to distance her from Epstein, but a series of photographs issued in evidence showed the close relationship the pair had, including one which appeared to show Maxwell and Epstein relaxing at a log cabin on the Queen’s Balmoral estate

-Reacting to the verdict, Annie Farmer’s sister Maria Farmer said both of them were “sobbing with joy”.
+Reacting to the verdict, Ms Farmer’s sister Maria Farmer said both of them were “sobbing with joy”.

-In a tweet, she later said: “We are proud of one another.
-I have spent every moment for seven years working towards this verdict.”

 Ms Roberts said she had “lived with the horrors of Maxwell’s abuse” and commended the four women who testified during the trial.